tshepang/blog/content/computing/Asus Zenbook UX305F.rst

 - The keyboard also feels a lot better; it's such pleasure to use!

 - The body is also a lot more rigid, so no annoying flexibility at the bottom of the touchpad.
-The rigidity also avoid keyboard marks on the screen.
+The rigidity also ensures that there are no keyboard marks on the screen.

 __ http://tshepang.net/sony-vaio-pro-13-svp13212sgbi